comp-medchem/LigExtract/README.md

 All structures inside a given uniprot query are aligned and saved separately (ligands and proteins in their own individual files).
 The **unaligned complexes** are also saved one level up, in **projectname/pdbs_filtered_chains/uniprotQuery**.

 The original, raw list of ligands after the first pass (module 1) of ligand identification is saved in **rawlist_extraction.txt**.

+There are two types of ligands in LigExtract

+- **small molecules**: typically correspond to single-residue ligands.
+Stored under the name pattern of "_lig-".
+- **Chain ligands**: correspond to multi-residue ligands/entities.
+Stored under the name pattern of "_lig_chain-".
+Typically (but not always), chain ligands are assigned their own chain ID, separate from the query protein chain(s).

 #### Filter mode:
 filter model is currently disabled